StefanoBalocco/HonoSignedRequests/README.md

 ## Overview

 This library provides server-side session management and request signature validation for Hono applications, along with a browser client for making signed requests.

-Each request is authenticated using HMAC-SHA256 signatures computed over the request parameters, timestamp, and an incrementing sequence number that prevents replay attacks.
+### Authentication Mechanism

+Each session is associated with a cryptographic **token** (a random byte array) shared between client and server.
+Every request is authenticated by computing an HMAC-SHA256 signature using this token as the secret key.
+The signature is computed over:

+- Session ID
+- Sequence number (monotonically increasing to prevent replay attacks)
+- Timestamp (to limit signature validity window)
+- Request parameters (sorted alphabetically)

+The server validates the signature using the same token, verifies the timestamp falls within the allowed window, and checks that the sequence number is the expected next value for that session.

 ## Features

-- HMAC-SHA256 request signing
+- HMAC-SHA256 request signing with shared secret token
 - Replay attack protection via monotonic sequence numbers
 - Timestamp validation with configurable tolerance
 - Constant-time signature comparison
-- Session management with automatic cleanup
-- Per-user session limits
+- Pluggable session storage architecture
 - Works with Node.js, Cloudflare Workers, Deno, and Bun

 ## Installation